 Showing posts with label protein.
 Show all posts

-Salads are a great way to add Nutrition and Color into your day.
-Choose the right ingredients and keep them handy so you can create a healthy meal.
+Salads are a great way to add Nutrition and Color to your day.
+Choose the right ingredients and keep them handy to create a healthy meal.

-Salads can easily turn into an unhealthy meal if you are not careful with the toppings.
+Salads can easily become unhealthy if you are not careful with the toppings.
 Be mindful about what you add and the portions.
-Measure some of the more caloric items, such as cheese, nuts, and salad dressing.
+Measure more caloric items, such as cheese, nuts, and salad dressing.

 List of Ingredients to Create Endless Salad Possibilities